microsoft/Imitating-Human-Behaviour-w-Diffusion/README.md

 <img height="250" src="overview_01.png">

-Note, this code currently only replicates the claw environment experiments of the paper.
+This code currently only replicates the claw environment experiments of the paper.
+We plan to update this with other experiments soon.

 ## Setup